afsc-assessments/ebswp_2023/doc/EBSpollock.md

 to the 2005--2007 average, though this varies across products types.
 The average price of pollock products in 2018 decreased for the at-sea sector and increased for the shore-based sectors.
-The increase in the at-sea sector revenues was largely due to a decrease in surimi prices.
+The increase in the at-sea sector revenues was largely due to an increase in surimi prices.
 Fillet product prices increased 6.5\% in 2018.
 Roe prices also increased slightly however they remain low relative to levels roughly a decade ago.